thijsheijden/thijsheijden/README.md

 ## Hi there 👋
 Welcome to my Github profile!
-I am Thijs, a 24 year old software engineer from the Netherlands.
-Currently working on my masters thesis at the CWI (Center for Mathematics and Computer Science) in Amsterdam as part of the Database Architectures group.
-Working on a project at the intersection of security and databases.
+I am Thijs, a 25 year old software engineer from the Netherlands.
+Currently working as a backend engineer as part of the earners team @Uber in Amsterdam.

 ## About me
 - Enjoy architecting scalable, reliable, fault-tolerant, and fast solutions for complex problems